UE4SS-RE/RE-UE4SS/docs/guides/creating-a-c++-mod.md

 ```c++
 Output::send<LogLevel::Verbose>(STR("MyAwesomeMod says hello\n"));
 ```
-It's longer than a call to `printf`, but in return the message gets propagated to both the regular console and the GUI console.
+It's longer than a call to `printf`, but in return the message gets propagated to the log file and both the regular console and the GUI console.
 We also get some support for colors via the `LogLevel` enum.

 4. Add this below the DynamicOutput include:
 ```c++
 #include <Unreal/UObjectGlobals.hpp>